rossant/website/content/pages/resume.md

 Title: Resume

-I am a former student of [&Eacute;cole normale Supérieure](http://www.ens.fr), where I studied mathematics and computer science.
+I am a former student of [&Eacute;cole Normale Supérieure](http://www.ens.fr), where I studied mathematics and computer science.
 I also have a PhD in neuroinformatics.

 Here is a resume of my current and past professional activities.